Canada relaxes restrictions on vaccinated travel as of September 7, 2021

-This strategy allows the Government of Canada to continue monitoring vaccine variants and efficacy.
-Using these “layers of protection,” the Government of Canada can monitor the situation of COVID-19 in Canada, respond quickly to threats, and change decisions to restrict international travel.
+This strategy allows the Government of Canada to continue to monitor vaccine variants and efficacy.
+Using these "layers of protection", the Government of Canada can monitor the situation of COVID-19 in Canada, respond quickly to threats and change decisions to restrict international travel.

 Finally, with the increase in the vaccination rate in Canada and the decrease in the number of COVID-19 cases, but also the pressure on hospitals, the requirement of self-isolation at a government-authorized hotel for three nights will be eliminated for all travelers who arrive by air starting at 12:01 AM EDT on August 9th.
 Fully vaccinated travelers who meet the requirements will be exempted from quarantine.
 However, all travelers must continue to provide a quarantine plan and be prepared to be quarantined if they do not meet the required requirements at the border.